 4. Provide the Access Office with your class schedule each semester to obtain your accommodation forms for courses.

-If accommodations will be needed for the Accuplacer, the student will need to meet with the Access Director prior to registering for the test.
+If accommodations will be needed for the Accuplacer, the student will need to meet with the Access Coordinator prior to registering for the test.

 Please click this Student Responsibilities link for further information.

 Academic and personal advising

 Alternate format services for textbooks

 Liaison with faculty and staff

 Liaison with Vocational Rehabilitation agencies

 Sign language interpreting services

 Telecommunication Device for the Deaf